vshushkov/redux-saga-models/README.md

 ## Features

-* Sagas to handle async operations
+* Sagas to handle dispatched actions
 * Mixins (see example of mixin in `mininx/crud` and `test/crud.specs.js`)
 * Grouping models (see `test/index.specs.js` -- `create models`)
 * Dispatch actions from any place of application (thanks to [machadogj](https://github.com/machadogj) for idea)